afriteknz/k8s-infrastructure/README.md

 Note** - This solution is based on Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (Amazon EKS).
 While the core concepts are universally applicable, there are slight variations in implementations across different Kubernetes environments.

+Tools and workflows
+- Multi repo - (Github - You can also use Azure repos)
+- GitOps - Pull-based CI/CD - (ArgoCD - you can also use FluxCD for this)
+- CI/CD - (Github Actions  - you can also use Azure DevOps or Jenkins)

 ---
 #### Highlevel deployment steps.

 1. Deploy EKS/AKS Infrastructure using Github actions CI/CD pipelines inside the subfolders infrastructure-aks/infrastructure-eks.
 2. Bootsrap ArgoCD with Terraform using Github actions CI/CD pipelines inside the subfolders aks-argocd-boostrap/eks-argocd-boostrap